nseigneur/cicd-workshop/docs/ci-bak.md

 This reference structure makes it straightforward to navigate to the source code of any action by merely appending the `owner` and `name` to the `github.com` URL, like so: `https://github.com/{owner}/{name}`.
 For the above example, this would be <https://github.com/actions/setup-node>.

-### 2.3 - Understanding matrix builds
+## Understanding matrix builds

-For more details: [matrix build strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) with two Node.js versions: 16 and 18.
+[matrix build strategy](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs) with two Node.js versions: 16 and 18.
 A matrix build enables you to execute a job in parallel using various input parameters.
 In our case, we're running the same job twice, but with distinct Node.js versions.

 ### Checking workflow runs